 1967 – The Beatles begin recording the Paul McCartney song “The Fool on the Hill” at Abbey Road Studios.
 John and George play harmonicas, Paul plays a recorder and handles lead vocals while Ringo plays drums.

-1970 – “The Partridge Family,” starring Oscar-winner Shirley Jones and teen heartthrob David Cassidy, premieres on ABC.
-Modeled after real-life vocal group The Cowsills, the show runs for 96 episodes through September 1974.
+1970 – “The Partridge Family,” starring Oscar-winner Shirley Jones and her actual stepson, teen heartthrob David Cassidy, premieres on ABC.
+Inspired by real-life vocal group The Cowsills, the show runs for 96 episodes through September 1974.

 1982 – The Steve Miller Band works some magic on the singles chart by making “Abracadabra” return to the No. 1 spot where it had been three weeks earlier before Chicago’s “Hard to Say I’m Sorry” bumped it.

 1959 – Soviet leader Nikita Khrushchev kicks off two days of meetings with President Dwight Eisenhower at Camp David.
 The two men reach general agreement on several issues, but a spy plane incident in May 1960 crushes any hopes for further improvement in U.S.-Soviet relations during the Eisenhower years.